 Beach BBQ Tip 2: Check the weather forecast

-It’s worth checking the weather forecast before setting off for seaside supper.
+It’s worth checking the weather forecast before setting off for a seaside supper.
 This wild peninsula brings with it an unpredictable weather system straight off the Atlantic Ocean.
 Our beaches are famous for surfing due to this wild weather, which means in extreme weather, it’s not always ideal for a beach BBQ, and we wouldn’t want your hotdog to get soggy!

 Top Beach BBQ Spot 3: Abermawr

-It’s a twenty-minute drive north of St Davids, but it’s well worth the effort for a really delicious dinnertime.
+It’s a twenty-minute drive north of St Davids, but well worth the effort for a delicious dinnertime.
 Like Newgale, Abermawr is a pebble beach, but unlike the bare wildness of Newgale, this beach BBQ spot is surrounded by woodland, with the beach revealing itself as a hidden gem through the trees.
-There’s plenty of shelter in this small cove and its usually less busy than the other beaches, giving you some privacy for your meal.
-Set up your barbecue, open a bottle of something interesting and wait for the seals to start popping up to see what you’re having for supper!
+There’s plenty of shelter in this small cove and it’s usually less busy than the other beaches, giving you some privacy for your meal.
+Set up your barbecue, open a bottle of something interesting, and wait for the seals to start popping up to see what you’re having for supper!